teobais/til/README.md

 ### Unix
 - You cannot use `(` or `)` as part of a filename, unless you surround that filename with quotes.
 The follwing will not work: `touch hello(asd)`, but this one will work: `touch "hello(asd)"`
+- If a script put on cron gives an error like "cannot identify file or directory", it is probably because the crontab does not cd to the offending directory.

+### Jekyll
+- Jekyll does not include a post in the compiled version of your blog, unless `given timestamp <= current timestamp`